Benjamin Sanford

 Before migrating out East, Mary graduated from Thomas Aquinas College in Southern California with a bachelor’s degree in Liberal Arts.
 While in school, she was involved in the Intercollegiate Studies Institute Honors Program, attending various conferences nationwide, and ultimately co-founding a campus chapter geared toward promoting rhetoric appreciation by analyzing rhetorical devices in classic speeches.

-Originally from Butte, Montana, Mary enjoys hiking, running along the Potomac River, and is currently undergoing Pilates instructor training.
+Originally from Butte, Montana, Mary enjoys hiking, running along the Potomac River, and teaching Pilates.
 When she’s not moving, Mary likes sipping tea, reading, and eating anything Funfetti flavored.

 Daniel Benson